OWASP/www-project-top-ten/index.md

 ## Important note:
 ### OWASP Top Ten 2025
-Current project status as of September 2024:
+Current project status as of July 2025:

-* We are planning to announce the release of the **OWASP Top 10:2025** in the first half of 2025.
+* We are on track to announce the release of the **OWASP Top 10:2025** in the late summer/early fall 2025.
-* **Data Collection (Now - December 2024)**: Please donate your application penetration testing statistics.

 [Stay Tuned!](https://www.owasptopten.org/)